Asian giant hornet

-The Asian giant hornet (Vespa mandarinia), also known as the northern giant hornet, and the Japanese giant hornet, is the world's largest hornet.
+The Asian giant hornet (Vespa mandarinia), also known as the northern giant hornet, is the world's largest hornet.
 It is native to temperate and tropical East Asia, South Asia, mainland Southeast Asia, and parts of the Russian Far East.
-It was also found in the Pacific Northwest of North America in late 2019, with a few more additional sightings in 2020, and nests found in 2021, prompting concern that it could become an invasive species, but in December 2024, the species was announced to have been eradicated completely from the United States.
+It was also briefly found in the Pacific Northwest of North America from late 2019 but was eradicated by December 2024.

 Asian giant hornets prefer to live in low mountains and forests, while almost completely avoiding plains and high-altitude climates.
-V.mandarinia creates nests by digging, co-opting pre-existing tunnels dug by rodents, or occupying spaces near rotten pine roots.
+V. mandarinia creates nests by digging, co-opting pre-existing tunnels dug by rodents, or occupying spaces near rotten pine roots.
 It feeds primarily on larger insects, colonies of other eusocial insects, tree sap, and honey from honeybee colonies.
 The hornet has a body length of 45 mm, a wingspan around 75 mm, and a stinger 6 mm long, which injects a large amount of potent venom.